mullvad/git-carbon/README.md

 ### Update shared file

 `git-carbon` remembers where it got the files from, so it can apply changes easily.
-To get the new version of a shared file use `update`:
+To get the new version of a shared file, you can use the `update`
+subcommand:

 ```
 git carbon update .editorconfig
 ```

-Or update all files `git-carbon` knows about:
+You can also update all files `git-carbon` knows about by passing `--all` to the subcommand:

 ```
 git carbon update --all